bromagosa/bromagosa.github.io/contents/publications.md

 * _2016_: [Un gato blanco para el autonomismo dinámico](files/GatoBlanco.pdf) - Comunicación & Pedagogia Magazine (in Spanish)
 * _2016_: [From the Turtle to the Beetle: The Beetle Blocks programming environment](http://openaccess.uoc.edu/webapps/o2/bitstream/10609/52807/6/bromagosaTFM0716mem%C3%B2ria.pdf) - Master's Thesis, Master's Degree in Free Software, UOC
 * _2017_: [The Snap!
 Programming System](files/snap-springer.pdf) - Springer Encyclopedia of Education and Information Technologies.
 Free to use for non-commercial and educational purposes
+* _2017_: [Behind Blocks](files/behind-blocks.pdf) - A text-based article that started out as a preface to a book that was never written